joeldmyers/react-chess/README.md

 - Get it so one can actually move the pieces (this would include killing pieces)
 - Add a "pieces taken" component.
 - Add in logic for check mate, with a message that says check mate and that freezes state.

+### Optional

+- Add in turn logic
+- Connect to an AI API
+- Add ability to flip the board (would need to either update the position logic or maybe just flip the render method of the whole board)